srujanrs30/RAG_dollarbird-/README.md

 (step 3 only shows the basic version of the rag it does not contain guardrail operations)
 ## step 4(optional step):
 here i have performed 2 guardrails, you can run anyone or both based on your requirement.
-## note: you can either skip step 3 or step 4.
+## note: you can either use step 3 or step 4 or both.